cloudmine/CloudMineSDK-CSharp/component/GettingStarted.md

 IAccessListService aclService = new CMAccessListService (app, api);
 ```

-Intellisense and MonoDoc are enabled for documentation of individual services as well as examples further in this documentation.
+Intellisense and MonoDoc are enabled for documentation of individual service methods as well as examples linked further in this documentation.

 ## Additional Resources